Skip to content

 • Finally, the last thing to ensure is that you have proper extensions on your browser.

-Remove Extensions
+Method 4: Remove Chrome Browser Extensions

 If you find any unwanted, suspicious, or scam extensions, remove them immediately.
-Here are the steps to remove extensions:

 1. Launch the Google Chrome browser.

-2. Click on the Menu vertical 3dots icon for more options.
+2. Click on the Menu vertical 3-dots icon for more options.

 3. From there, hover your mouse over the More Tools option and head inside Extensions.